ItsNovrix/comment-scout/README.md

 Currently, you can set:

-- **A "check non-top-level comments" toggle if you want the app to check comments made in reply to top-level-comments.**
+- **A "check non-top-level comments" toggle if you want Comment Scout to check comments made in reply to top-level-comments.**
+	- This option is useful for having users respond to the initial notice rather than making a new top-level comment.

-- **A "check non-op comments" toggle if you want the app to check comments made by users other than the OP.**
+- **A "check non-op comments" toggle if you want Comment Scout to check comments made by users other than the OP.**
-	- An Ignore List of users can be given, with comments made by the app being ignored by default.
+	- An Ignore List of users can be configured, with comments made by Comment Scout being ignored by default.

-- **An "accept all comments" overwrite that would tell the app to accept any comment, bypassing all comment requirements (except the above)**
+- **An "accept all comments" overwrite that tells Comment Scout to accept any comment, bypassing all comment requirements (except the above)**

-- **A Regex pattern the comment body must match.**
+- **A Regex pattern that the comment body must match.**

 - **A requirement for a link in the comment body.**

 If such a comment is not found, Comment Scout will send a notice comment